3dcitydb/3dcitydb-docs/source/wfs/configuration.rst

 always set this option to true to avoid unexpected failures due to XML issues.

-With this version of the WFS interface, the only operation that can be further configured is the <GetFeature> operation.
+**GetFeature operation.** With this version of the WFS interface, the only operation that can be further configured is the ``<GetFeature>`` operation.
 You can choose the available *output formats* that can be used in encoding the response to the client.
 The value “application/gml+xml; version=3.1” is the default and basically means that the response to a *GetFeature* operation will